stealthbomber10/stealthbomber10.github.io/_posts/2018-07-25-internship-advice.md

 I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) by cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.

 Here's an example.
-The first interview I got was in mid-September, through my school's career fair.
-My first interview that semester subsequently also led to my first summer internship offer.
+The first interview I got was with Garmin in mid-September, through my school's career fair.
+I gave them my resume at the career fair, talked to the recruiter, and then got a text message later to meet them on campus the next morning to interview.
+I was legitimately interested in working there, and I passed the interview and got my first internship offer of the year.

 I took some inspiration from [this genius](https://medium.freecodecamp.org/how-doing-something-i-love-landed-me-a-top-tier-tech-internship-fe78d8b74e48) and hit up nearly every recruiter I had contacted earlier and even some new ones.

 Dropbox sent me a HackerRank challenge only because I doxxed a recruiter and told her I had another offer on the table.
 I didn't advance, but at that point is was entirely on me and my programming ability.
 That's all you can really ask for with this stuff.

-You can bet I felt like a big baller when I told them to piss off and smashed that delete button.
+You can bet I felt pretty big when I didn't even open it and pressed "Delete."

 ## Acing the Interview

 Once you've secured the interview, your performance on the programming portion is literally the only thing that determines whether you get the job or not.
 Everything else is irrelevant.
-I remember that [this piece](https://www.alexkras.com/whiteboard-interviews-suck-get-good-at-them-anyway/) was a big eye-opener for me.
+I remember [this piece](https://www.alexkras.com/whiteboard-interviews-suck-get-good-at-them-anyway/) was a big eye-opener for me.

-Also, I hope you have the attention span to be reading this post all the way through (and not as you advance throughout the internship process), cause prepping for this stage should really start way before you actually reach it.
+Also, I hope you have the attention span to be reading this post all the way through (and not as you advance throughout the internship process), cause prepping for this stage comes before anything else.
 Like Lincoln said himself, "Give me six hours to chop down a tree, and I will spend the first four hours sharpening the axe."

 The schedule [this guy](https://reginaldlong.com/how-i-went-from-failing-every-interview-to-a-job-at-amazon/) followed isn't too shabby.
 Only thing I would change is stick to CTCI and the easy to medium questions on Leetcode (don't bother with the hard ones).
 The process outlined [here](https://reginaldlong.com/how-do-i-practice-an-interview-problem/) (by the same guy no less) is a fantastic way to practice these questions.
 Making programming questions a morning or evening a routine isn't a bad way to practice: